 An important part of gynecomastia surgery is the preoperative assessment.
 For some men the problem is predominantly excess fat; for some it is firm glandular tissue, and for other men it is a combination of both.
 Dr. Teitelbaum will assess what is going on with your body and will help to guide your treatment.

 But in the past few years, the treatment of gynecomastia has finally become mainstream.
 It is not just the weightlifters and teenagers with the really bad cases seeking male chest reduction; it is the men in their 20s and 30s with just enough extra tissue in their chest for them not to look as good as they should.
-It is now one of the most common operations performed by Dr. Teitelbaum.
+Male breast reduction in Los Angeles is now one of the most common operations performed by Dr. Teitelbaum.
 Why the sudden change?
 Quite simply, the answer is the Internet.

 A patient can be put to sleep, given IV sedation, or be given just local anesthesia.
 It depends on patient preference and the nature of their problem.
 One or two ¼ inch incisions are made in each side of the chest.
 A long acting anesthetic is placed.
 After waiting for it to distribute and take effect, small tubes are placed through those incisions and fat is removed and the shape of the chest contoured.
 Those incisions are closed with just several small sutures that are removed after about five days.